 Introduction

 The phrase "what is 150 of 90" is a mathematical expression that asks us to calculate a specific percentage of a given number.
 In this case, we are looking for 150% of 90.
-Understanding percentages and how to calculate them is a fundamental skill in mathematics that has numerous practical applications in everyday life, from calculating discounts and taxes to understanding statistical data and financial growth.
+Because of that, understanding percentages and how to calculate them is a fundamental skill in mathematics that has numerous practical applications in everyday life, from calculating discounts and taxes to understanding statistical data and financial growth.
 This article will explore the concept of percentages, explain how to calculate 150% of 90, and provide real-world examples to illustrate its significance.

 Detailed Explanation